Image relevance check

 Buy first

-Boneless, eggs, and freshly grated Parmesan cheese are the ingredients most likely to affect freshness, texture, and timing for Classic Chicken Parmesan.
+Boneless, eggs, and freshly grated Parmesan cheese are the ingredients most likely to affect freshness and texture.

 Package check

-Boneless, marinara sauce, and all-purpose flour may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+Boneless, marinara sauce, and all-purpose flour may come in larger containers than needed; confirm amounts before buying backups.

 Cost control